 Teams Rooms devices work with most 802.1X or other network-based security protocols.
 However, we're not able to test Teams Rooms against all possible network security configurations.
 Therefore, if performance issues arise that can be traced to network performance issues, you may need to disable these protocols if they're configured in your organization.

 For optimum performance of real time media, we strongly recommend that you configure Teams media traffic to bypass proxy servers and other network security devices.
 Real time media is very latency sensitive and proxy servers and network security devices can significantly degrade users' video and audio quality.
 Also, because Teams media is already encrypted, there's no tangible benefit from passing the traffic through a proxy server.
 For more information, see Networking up (to the cloud) — One architect’s viewpoint which discusses network recommendations to improve the performance of media with Microsoft Teams and Microsoft Teams Rooms.

 Teams Rooms devices don't need to connect to an internal LAN.
 Consider placing Teams Rooms in a secure network segment with direct Internet access.
 If your internal LAN becomes compromised, the attack vector opportunities towards Teams Rooms will be reduced.

 We strongly recommend that you connect your Teams Rooms devices to a wired network.
-The use of wireless networks on Teams Rooms devices isn't recommended or certified.
-Some connectivity features, such as Wi-Fi Sense, are disabled by default.
+The use of wireless networks requires careful planning and assessment for the best experience.
+For more information, see Wireless network considerations.